 Woman looking at an pill bottle from amazon

 Before jumping on Amazon RxPass, it’s important to take stock of your medications to ensure this is right for you.
-The $5 monthly fee might sound incredible, but you’ll want to consider two things.
-First, are your current prescriptions offered in the Amazon RxPass plan?
-And second, do you currently pay more than $5 out of pocket per month for them at your local pharmacy?
+The $5 monthly fee might sound incredible, but you’ll want to consider these things.

 If you answered yes to both of these questions, the RxPass is definitely something you should look into further.
 It’s also worth noting that RxPass doesn’t use insurance, and those with government-funded Medicaid or Medicare coverage are not eligible to enroll in the program.
-It’s not available in California, Louisiana, Maryland, Minnesota, New Hampshire, Pennsylvania, Texas, and Washington.
-Prime members living in those states can still use Amazon Pharmacy.

 Here’s how to use Amazon RxPass: